Keyfactor/a10vthunder-orchestrator/README.md

 **1. Create the New Certificate Store Type for the A10 vThunder Orchestrator**

-In Keyfactor Command create a new Certificate Store Type similar to the one below:
+In Keyfactor Command Create a new Certificate Store Type similar to the one below:

 #### STORE TYPE CONFIGURATION
 SETTING TAB  |  CONFIG ELEMENT	| DESCRIPTION